HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/training-methods/gradboosttrn.md

 ---

 ### Subsample
-*Fraction of samples to be used for fitting the individual base learners.*
+*Fraction of samples to be used for fitting the individual base learners.
+Takes values in the range `]0,1]`.*

 |  **Property**           | **Value**           |
 |:------------------------|:--------------------|